 Weight: 30.1 oz.

-What we like: The longest reach of any FE lens.
+What we like: One of the longest reaches of any FE lens.

 What we don’t: Low light performance and softness toward the edges.

-Someday there will be a super long telephoto for Sony full frame, and possibly of the GM variety.
-Until then, the 70-300mm f/4.5-5.6 is the only way to shoot further than either of the 70-200mm lenses above.
-In fact, it has the longest reach of any FE lens to date.
-Having said that, the image quality leaves us wanting.
-In particular, the lens tends to be sharp in the middle but softer toward the edges.
+Until the 100-400mm G Master above came around, the 70-300mm f/4.5-5.6 was the only way to shoot further than 200mm.
+In fact, it had the longest reach of any FE lens for a long while.
+Unfortunately, the image quality of this lens leaves us wanting.
+In particular, it tends to be sharp in the middle but softer toward the edges.
 It also will struggle in low light with a maximum aperture of f/4.5-5.6.
 On Sony full-frame cameras like the a7R II, it’s going to have trouble standing up to the resolution of the sensor.
 All in all, we like the Sony 70-300mm f/4.5-5.6 more for APS-C cameras (the focal length equivalent is a whopping 105-450mm), but less for full frame.

 See the Sony 70-300mm f/4.5-5.6